jeff1evesque/machine-learning/README.md

 MariaDB is considered an upgrade alternative to MySQL, with added features, and performance enhancements.
 In general, it is a drop-in replacement for MySQL.
 Therefore, MariaDB shares identical SQL command syntax, and support for phpMyAdmin.

+Some interesting features of MariaDB:

+- Supports php, therefore, common content management systems (i.e. Drupal, Wordpress)
+- Can be implemented on the Raspberry Pi

 ##Testing / Execution

 ###Test Scripts